How to Set an Easy and Efficient Back-to-School Routine

 Have a Family Command Center

-Set a daily schedule or routine and post it in a common area like the kitchen or fridge.
-Make sure to include everything from wake-up time to bedtime.
-It’s important that the whole family knows the routine and expectations.
+Establish a daily schedule or routine and display it prominently in a communal area, such as the kitchen or refrigerator, ensuring that it encompasses everything from morning wake-up times to bedtime.
+It’s vital for the entire family to be well-acquainted with the routine and understand their roles and expectations.

 After School Routine